wmo-im/wis2box-training/documentation/docs/practical-sessions/datasets-with-access-control.md

 wget <canonical-link>
 ```

-You should see a 403 Forbidden error.
+You should see that the HTTP request returns with *401 Unauthorized* and the data is not downloaded.

 Now add the access token to the HTTP headers to access the dataset.